Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

 These results show how important research is on optimizing the implementation of algorithms.
-Even modest reductions of the prefactors in equations like Eqs.~(\ref{Eq:RSA-QL-DL}) will always have a significant effect on.
-However, it effect can be huge if it happens that this reduction takes the system into a regime in which the calculation can be done successful with one less concatenation level.
+Even modest reductions of the prefactors in equations like Eq.~(\ref{Eq:RSA-QL-DL}) can have significant effects.
+In particular, the effect can be huge if it happens that this reduction takes the system into a regime in which the calculation can be done successfully with one fewer concatenation level.

 This is different from common situations in classical computing algorithms, where implementing the algorithm in a way that runs faster, does not make it consume less power.
 So the total energy consumption is reduced linearly with the increase in speed.
 Here, the fact that a faster quantum algorithm also requires less power (because it requires less error correction) means one will get a {\it better than linear} gain from any faster implementation of the algorithm.